pvdz/drew/README.md

 - `<<` = move the pointer back to before the first previous black token

 These skips are unconditional.
 So if you want to skip 5 tokens but there are only 3 to skip, the match doesn't fail.
 The pointer will simply be at the start or end.

-When used at the start of a query they are ignored so effectively useless... (use backjumps after matching something for the same effect)

 If you need to jump more than one token, you can add a number to have Drew do this many jumps.
 So `>>5` skips the next five black tokens (similar to `{*}5`, though unconditionally).